-Advanced age may be one explanation for an old dogs back legs collapsing, but there are many other reasons for the loss of hind leg strength that can cause an older dogs back legs to collapse.
+Advanced age may be one explanation for an old dog back legs collapsing, but there are many other reasons for the loss of hind leg strength that can cause an older dog back legs to collapse.

-The 6 most common causes for an older dog’s hind leg weakness are:
+The six most common causes for an older dog’s hind leg weakness are:

 1. Arthritis / Osteoarthritis